solwhitehorn/solwhitehorn.github.io/_posts/2020-05-15-friday-news.md

 <br>

 The other trailer that a lot of people were waiting for was Sony's State of Play, featuring Sucker Punch Studios new IP **Ghost of Tsushima**.
 To be honest I was not as impressed as I thought I would be.
 Gameplay seems fun but not so dynamic at what was teased previously.
 The pace of the game is a lot slower than your typical sword action adventure.
 Also my first impression of the world design was not the best.
 I found it to be "bland" if I can use that term, something is lacking but I can't put my finger on what exactly.
-Anyway, enjoy the trailers if you didn't saw them already:
+Anyway, enjoy the trailer:

 <center><iframe class ="iframev" width="560" height="315" src="https://www.youtube.com/embed/Ur0pQblaZcE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>